 The profiles of acute heart failure are shown in the table opposite.
 Congestion may be pulmonary with breathlessness and orthopnoea, systemic with peripheral oedema, raised jugular venous pressure, hepatomegaly, ascites and gut congestion (GI symptoms) or a combination of both.
 Diuretics is the mainstay of treatment.

 Inadequate perfusion is recognised by cold, sweating extremities, oliguria, mental confusion, dizziness and a narrow pulse pressure.
-Hypotension is not necessary for diagnosis but may occur when hypoperfusion is severe.
+Hypotension is not necessary for the diagnosis but may occur when hypoperfusion is severe.
 Treatment is with inotropic therapy, ensuring that the circulatory volume is adequate.

 Congestion and inadequate perfusion may occur in combination and then a combined treatment approach is necessary.